$request->filtering().

 ByteFilter, BinaryFilter | equals, in |

-2. Clients send filters as flat query parameters
+2. Clients send filters in the query string

 RequestValidationMiddleware rejects anything you didn’t declare.
 Wrong type (age=not-an-integer) → 422.
 Unknown filter (?foo=bar where foo isn’t declared) is silently ignored.